 I know that with continued R&D effort, both the Super CCD SR Pro sensor and the Foveon X3 sensor could have been improved greatly, making them competitive and even dominant by today’s standards.

 I feel bad for FujiFilm and for Sigma.
-They went wrong in their strategy, and I don’t know why they aren’t taking steps to redress.
 Perhaps FujiFilm feels the market is already too competitive and has enough business from its other sectors.
-And it could be that Sigma is focused on its lenses, and is satisfied with only a niche of the DSLR market.
+And it could be that Sigma is focused on its lenses and is satisfied with only a niche of the DSLR market.
 I don’t know, but I would like to find out more.
 If anyone has any additional information, please chime in.

 Another hint of the upcoming launch is the restlessness in the Rebel line of cameras.
 Perhaps I’m wrong, but I’ve never seen so many new models launched in such a short span of time.
 It’s probable that Canon wanted to see what features consumers really want in an entry-level DSLR now that video and small size are the new must-haves, what cameras their competitors come up with, then take their time designing an entirely new body for the camera.
 Keep in mind they’re very entrenched in the classic SLR design, as their EOS line shows.
 A mirrorless DSLR without a viewfinder, or with a significantly different viewfinder, and a much smaller body, can be a serious challenge for any company.